maniaplanet/documentation/dedicated-server/basic.md

 Masterserver_account section: this is where you fill in your dedicated server login and password that you created earlier.
 If you want to enable Planets transactions for your server fill in the `<validation_key>`, use your own ManiaPlanet account validation key here.
 The validation key has been sent in email message when you created your ManiaPlanet account.
-If you have forgotten your validation key you can get a new one [here](https://player.maniaplanet.com/account/validation-code).
+If you have forgotten your validation key you can get a new one [on the player page](https://player.maniaplanet.com/account/validation-code).
 You also need to send in-game mail with initial 100 Planets to the server login.
 After this the donate plugins works and server planets transactions are enabled.

 ####Network configuration